Security Testing Guide

 • Analyzing security policies and procedures.

-Choosing a provider to take over the security testing process in your company, you may be guided by:
+Choosing a provider to take over the software security testing process in your company, you may be guided by:

 • Credentials and testimonials.
 Certifications (ISO 9001, ISO 27001, CEH, etc.) and real people reviews serve as tangible quality proof.